ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Then we do the last condition check with `index` being zero, which evaluates to false and the loop ends.
 The final decrement still happens so at the end of the loop `index` is `std::numeric_limits<std::size_t::max()`.

+# Detecting Error States

+With signed integers we can test for negative vales where we only expect negative values.
+With unsigned that isn't as obvious, but we can set a maximum allowed value and flag any value above that limit as possibly incorrectly calculated.

+With signed integers we can use sanitizers and `-ftrapv` to detect under- and overflow.
+There are sanitizers that do the same for unsigned integers as well, `-fsanitize=unsigned-integer-overflow` [(55)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html), but we may get false positives since there are valid cases for unsigned calculations that wrap.

 # Common Bugs